s6eskand/website/README.md

 # Sam Eskandar - I like code or something I guess

-## Hey There!!! 🤠 My name is Sam Eskandar, welcome to my Github profile! 🥳
+## Hey There!!! 🤠 My name is Sam Eskandar!
+## Welcome to my Github profile! 🥳

 ### I am an Engineering Student at the University of Waterloo, with a passion for Full Stack development, and 1950's swing music!